 Is it OK to wear a nose ring to an interview?

-Nose piercings are considered unprofessional at many places so to be on the safer side, we’d recommend that you skip wearing a nose ring to an interview.
+Nose piercings are considered unprofessional in many places, so to be on the safer side, we’d recommend that you skip wearing a nose ring to an interview.

 Because you don’t know the dress code or rules regarding any certain thing, it is better to avoid wearing a nose piercing.
 Or precisely anything that would somehow leave an odd impression.